 Now just shortened to RAC, the group strives to maintain their style of remixing from the “club mix” archetype of other artists and has recently been creating original tracks of their own.

-Since I would be catching their show in DC at the Rock N Roll Hotel, I caught up with André and talked about their tour, their latest “Don’t Talk To” EP and the progression of their sound over at RAC.
+I will be catching their show in DC at the Rock N Roll Hotel, and reached out to André to catch-up André and talk about their tour, their latest “Don’t Talk To” EP and the progression of their sound over at RAC.

-How’s the tour been so far?
-How did the idea of putting on a tour come to fruition?
+Hunter Boone: How’s the tour been so far & how did the idea of putting on a tour come to fruition?

 I wasn’t really sure what to expect because it’s new territory

 The first show of the tour was awesome and the people reacted really well and we’re having a lot of fun.
 We were obviously a little nervous the first venue but [chuckle] no, we’re slowly starting to get the hang of it.